sifive/meta-sifive/README.md

 - build Device Tree Binary (DTB);
 - build Linux kernel images;
 - easily modify disk partition layout.

+The instructions below assume meta-sifive layer is used together with [freedom-u-sdk](https://github.com/sifive/freedom-u-sdk) layer.

 For more information on particular release see `ReleaseNotes` directory in [freedom-u-sdk](https://github.com/sifive/freedom-u-sdk) repository on GitHub.